Hotmoka/hotmoka/tutorial/Takamaka.md

 $ java --module-path mods --module io.takamaka.code.tools/io.takamaka.code.tools.Translator -lib jars/io-takamaka-code-1.0.jar -app jars/family.jar -o instrumented/family.jar
 ```
 Verification succeeds this time as well, and an instrumented `family.jar` is added to the
 `instrumented` directory.
-Note that we have not used the `-init` switch, since we
+Note that we have not used the `-init` switch this time, since we
 wanted to simulate the verification as it would occur after blockchain initialization,
 when users add their jars to blockchain.

-Let us now verify the `family_wrong.jar` archive, that
+Let us verify the `family_wrong.jar` archive now, that
 (we know) contains three errors.
 This time, verification will fail and the errors will
 be print on screen:
 ```shell